m10rten/zod-query/README.md

 ### Active development

-- [ ] Runtime Zod support for Prisma (get Zod types from generated Prisma client)
+- [ ] Runtime & Compile Zod support for Prisma (get Zod types from generated Prisma client)
 - [ ] Create adapter spec for easy-to-make adapters for other ORMs/datasources.

 ### Planned features

-- [ ] Runtime Zod support for Drizzle (get Zod types from Drizzle schemas)
+- [ ] Runtime & Compile Zod support for Drizzle (get Zod types from Drizzle schemas)
 - [ ] Support for raw SQL queries
 - [ ] Data validation for input in adapters
 - [ ] Act-as-DTO for models, get a specific data shape from a model